Viking (barque): Seamen's school in Gothenburg

 Finnish artist Lena Ringbom-Lindén, one of a few females on board a ship at that time, sailed on Viking on one of its voyages to Australia.
 She wrote of her experience in two books, Flicka på skepp ("Girl on Ship") and Skeppet och Lena ("Lena and The Ship").

+Another Finn, Gunnar Eklund, the founder of the Viking Line, worked as an apprentice onboard Viking.
+He earned his master's certificate onboard Pamir.